top of page

 All Posts

-What you Can’t See: Invisible But Not Imagined—Living and Thriving with ADH
+What you Can’t See: Invisible But Not Imagined—Living and Thriving with ADHD

 By Victoria Wilson If you’ve ever looked completely fine on the outside while feeling like your brain is running a marathon while the rest of you feels overwhelmed, restless, or exhausted on the inside… welcome, friend.
 You’re not alone.
 That’s the nature of invisible disabilities—they hide in plain sight.
 More than 1 billion people are living with mental health disorders, according to new data released by the World Health Organization (WHO).
 Growing up, I looked like the ha